Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Classifier

-The classifier helps reducing the number of calls made to GPT Vision, thereby decreasing latency and costs.
+The classifier helps reducing the number of calls made to GPT-4o, thereby decreasing latency and costs.

 The classifier analyzes images using Azure Computer Vision Tags to categorize them based on their content.
 It follows a set of rules to determine the appropriate action for each image: